 Rarely, these operations can lead to problems with the thyroid and/or parathyroid glands, which are in the front of the neck.
 Damage to the thyroid gland can lead to hypothyroidism, where the patient feels very tired and sluggish.
 Damage to the parathyroid gland can lead to problems with low calcium levels, which can cause muscle spasms and irregular heartbeat.
 These problems can be treated with medicines.

-For more general information on surgery as a treatment for cancer, see our document, Understanding Cancer Surgery: A Guide for Patients and Families.
+For more general information on surgery as a treatment for cancer, see Understanding Cancer Surgery: A Guide for Patients and Families.